curityio/mcp-authorization-secured-api/README.md

 ## Backend Endpoints

 All external URLs in this code example are exposed using an instance of the Kong API gateway.\
-The backend includes a utility MCP server that acts as an extension to the API gateway (that is, it only proxies requests to an existing API).\
+The backend includes a utility MCP server receives all requests from MCP clients and proxies them to existing APIs.\
 MCP clients connect to the MCP server using a Streamable HTTP transport.

 | Endpoint | URL | Description |